main street

 Main Street Baptist Church had its origins in 1963 when a group of pastors in the Green River Baptist Association saw a need for an evangelistic work to begin on the east side of Spindale.
 A core team was created and they met in Jolley's Cafeteria for several months to pray and strategize.

 In June of 1964, Eastside Baptist Church was born.
-They covenanted together with _____ charter members and elected Rev. CC Matheny as their pastor.
+They covenanted together with 36 charter members and elected Rev. CC Matheny as their pastor.
 After about a year of service, they made two significant changes: Rev CC Matheny willingly stepped to the side for Pastor Guy Johnson to come in as their Senior Pastor, and they changed their name to Main Street Baptist Church.

 Main Street grew rapidly in the 70's and 80's.
 Guy Johnson's evangelistic zeal was contagious and there were a great number of conversions in these pivotal years.
 They quickly outgrew the old brick building they were meeting in (currently the church social hall), and they broke ground on a new auditorium in 1977 to seat 600 congregants.
 These were remarkable years of ministry in the life of Main Street, and people still talk today about Guy Johnson's preaching, as well as the week-long tent revivals that took place on the property.
+The church also ventured into non-profit ministries on campus, hosting both a Family Care ministry for the elderly and a Day Care ministry for children.

-After _______ years, Pastor Guy Johnson took the call to a church in Cary, NC, and Rev. Curtis Gilstrap came to lead the flock.
-He served faithfully for ______________ and was known for his theological preaching and an aim toward Christian maturity.
+After a brief (but significant) time of interim by Rev. EC Revis, Rev. Curtis Gilstrap came to lead the flock in 1986.
+Gilstrap served faithfully for 7 years and was known for his doctrinal preaching and an aim toward Christian maturity.

 The next 5 years were challenging, and the church experienced further decline upon the arrival of Covid-19 and the global pandemic that followed.
 Pastor Dale called the church to "replant" in the fall of 2020, leading the church into a year long season of reflection, prayer, and strategy.
 They officially reconstituted in October 2021 as an elder-led, congregational church, partnering with the Pillar Network and adopting both the BFM2000 and the 1689 LBCF.
 The church had 27 charter members and called Jay Poole to serve as their first lay elder.